 Capital Construction Program - The Company's multi-year capital construction program encompasses numerous projects designed to upgrade and replace utility infrastructure as well as enhance the integrity and reliability of assets to maintain and improve service for the current and future generations of water and wastewater customers.
-The Company plans to invest approximately \$90 million in 2022 in connection with projects that include, but are not limited to:
+The Company plans to invest approximately \$85 million in 2022 in connection with projects that include, but are not limited to:

-- Construction of a facility to provide an enhanced treatment process at the Company's largest New Jersey wellfield in South Plainfield to comply with new state water quality regulations relative to poly- and perfluoroalkyl substances, collectively referred to as PFAS, and integrate surge protection to mitigate spikes in water pressures along with enhancements to corrosion control and disinfection processes; - Replacement of approximately six miles of water mains including full main and service line replacements, meter pit installations and fire hydrant replacements in the Township of Woodbridge, New Jersey; - Upgrade of our Work and Asset Management Information Technology System; - Construction of two elevated water storage tanks in our Tidewater service territory; and - Various other water main replacements and improvements.
+- · New facility to provide an enhanced treatment process at the Company's largest New Jersey wellfield in South Plainfield to comply with new state water quality regulations relative to poly- and perfluoroalkyl substances, collectively referred to as PFAS, and integrate surge protection to mitigate spikes in water pressures along with enhancements to corrosion control and disinfection processes; - · Replacement of approximately six miles of water mains including full main and service line replacements, meter pit installations and fire hydrant replacements in the Township of Woodbridge, New Jersey; - · Two new elevated water storage tanks in our Tidewater service territory; and - · Various other water main replacements and improvements.